Nikorasu/LiveWhisper/README.md

 *Dependencies:* Whisper, numpy, scipy, sounddevice

 LiveWhisper can somewhat work as an alternative to [SpeechRecognition](https://github.com/Uberi/speech_recognition).
-Although that now has it's own Whisper support, so it's up to you. ;)
+Although that now has its own Whisper support, so it's up to you. ;)

 ---